Browsewrap: Case law

 In 2000, in Ticketmaster v.
 Tickets.com, the court looked at a breach of contract claim where the terms and conditions were situated at the bottom of the home page in "small print."
 The court ruled for the defendant in this case but did allow Ticketmaster to replead if there were facts showing that the defendant had knowledge of the terms and implicitly agreed to them.

 In 2002, in Specht v.
 Netscape, the Second Circuit Court of Appeals looked at the enforceability of a browse-wrap contract entered into on the Netscape website.
 Users of the site were urged to download free software available on the site by clicking on a tinted button labeled "download".
 Only if a user scrolled down the page to the next screen did he come upon an invitation to review the full terms of the program's license agreement, available by hyperlink.
 The plaintiffs, who had not seen the agreement, downloaded the software and then were later sued for violations of federal privacy and computer fraud statutes arising from the use of the software.
 The Second Circuit then noted that an essential ingredient to contract formation is the mutual manifestation of assent.
 The court found that "a consumer's clicking on a download button does not communicate assent to contractual terms if the offer did not make clear to the consumer that clicking on the download button would signify assent to those terms."
 Because the plaintiffs were not put on notice of these terms they were not bound by them.

 In 2005, the Illinois Appellate Court ruled in favor of a browse-wrap agreement in Hubbert v.
 Dell Corp.
 In this case consumers of Dell products were repeatedly shown the words "All sales are subject to Dell's Term[s] and Conditions of Sale", including a conspicuous hyperlink, over a series of pages.
 The court found that this repeated exposure and visual effect would put a reasonable person on notice of the "terms and conditions".

 In contrast, in 2014, the United States Court of Appeals for the Ninth Circuit ruled in Nguyen v.
 Barnes & Noble, Inc. that Barnes & Noble's 2011 Terms of Use agreement, presented in a browse-wrap manner via hyperlinks alone, was not enforceable since it failed to offer users reasonable notice of the terms.

 Similarly, in In re Zappos.com, Inc., Customer Data Security Breach Litigation, the United States District Court for the District of Nevada ruled against Zappos.com's browsewrap terms of use, describing that its presentation was not prominent, and that no reasonable user would have read the agreement.

+In January 2026, in the case of OCLC, Inc. v.
+Anna's Archive, federal district judge Michael H. Watson issued a default judgment in favor of OCLC, finding that Anna's Archive was bound by OCLC's terms delivered as browsewrap, and that Anna's Archive was a sophisticated party that accepted the terms by merely accessing the service.